-Rugby Union is almost an unrecognisable sport from the one which saw its first Test match played back in 1871.
+Rugby union is almost an unrecognisable sport from the one which saw its first Test match played back in 1871.
 In fact, the last 35 years alone — since the inaugural Rugby World Cup in 1987 — have seen the sport evolve at a remarkably rapid rate.
-The Analyst unearths the major ways rugby has evolved.
+We take a look at the major ways in which rugby union has evolved.

 There are clearly a few obvious factors that can be attributed to the rapid evolution of rugby union.
 Frequent law revisions, as well as the seismic decision to make the sport professional in 1995, have led to well-documented changes across the sport.

 But our unique Rugby World Cup database allows us to dig deeper.
-We have analysed each of the 374 games in the tournament’s illustrious history, providing us with the capability to see how the game has changed from a performance perspective and what that means for teams and players.
-Through the lens of this World Cup data, let’s explore how the game of rugby has been revolutionised.
+We have analysed each of the 374 games in the tournament’s illustrious history – prior to the 2023 edition – providing us with the capability to see how the game has changed from a performance perspective and what that means for teams and players.
+Through the lens of this World Cup data, let’s explore how the game of rugby union has been revolutionised.

 Looking at the tournament in eight-year periods, the 1987 and 1995 editions both saw less than 30 minutes of ball-in-play time.
 The 1995 Rugby World Cup saw just 25 minutes and 45 seconds of ball-in-play time, compared to 34 minutes and 21 seconds in 2019 — a 33% increase.
 This defies a common misconception levelled at the modern game — that laborious set pieces are seeing a reduction in live action.